 2. Choosing a location

-Choosing a location: venues with a large, flat and grassy space are ideal for a cinema under the stars (like a school oval).
+Choosing a location: venues with a large, flat and grassy space are ideal for an outdoor cinema hire under the stars (like a school oval).
 Semi- or fully enclosed undercover areas are best for events in the winter.

 Important questions to ask:

 - Is there access to power?
 How far away is it?
 Will you need long extension cables or a generator?

 - Is there enough parking available for the expected number of guests

 - Will the venue have enough lighting around for guests to exit the venue safely?

 - Will you need access to waterfor food stalls?